meltwater/secretary/README.md

 ## Getting Started
 [Lighter](https://github.com/meltwater/lighter) helps automate deployments to Marathon and manage differences between environments.
-It also automates creation of *deploy* keys and handle the extra deployment time encryption/signing.
+It automatically creates *deploy* keys and performs the deployment time encryption/signing.

 The *master* and *config* key pairs are created once and for each environment using `secretary genkeys`, which defaults to put keys into the ./keys/ directory.
 Provision